 4 3 12 ÷ 3 = 4

 12 12 12 ÷ 4 = 3

-Learning these facts as a group helps students understand how these math operations are connected without involving a lot of abstract language.
+Learning these facts as a group helps students understand how these math operations are connected without involving a lot of abstract languages.
 Then when the abstract language is introduced it is more easily understood.

 The concepts here are the commutative property and the concept of an inverse.
-These ideas are also a kind of data that are helpful to the student when they are learning the steps involved in long division.
+These ideas are also a kind of data that is helpful to the student when they are learning the steps involved in long division.

 Trig is a study of the relationship between angles and the ratios of the length of sides of triangles.
 So it is kind of amusing that it would turn out to be so practical*.
-Of course most HS trig is not really that practical but it does introduce those ideas.
-As in all math it is very important to grasp the core concepts.
+Of course, most HS trig is not really that practical but it does introduce those ideas.
+As in all math, it is very important to grasp the core concepts.
 One of the big topics in Trig is the unit circle.
-If one understands the idea of the “Unit” in the unit circle then the work is much more clear.
+If one understands the idea of the “Unit” in the unit circle then the work is much clear.
 But if one misses either the meaning of that or why it is important the rest of the math can seem like so many unrelated facts.

-Like many of the more advanced math topics the biggest problem students often have is that there is a weakness in earlier math.
-Taking the Unit Circle as an example again a weakness in the coordinate grid can cause a lot of trouble.
+Like many of the more advanced math topics, the biggest problem students often have is that there is a weakness in earlier math.
+Taking the Unit Circle as an example again weakness in the coordinate grid can cause a lot of trouble.
 If one’s Algebra is weak, the trig seems difficult when in reality the problem the student is having is following the Algebraic operations.
 If, for example, one is weak at exponents then it can be hard to follow some trig identities.
 Another common problem with Trig is that when it is taught as part of Pre-Calc the pace of instruction is often very rapid.

 In helping students with Trig it is helpful to identify the areas of difficulty.
 It is at least an even chance that most of the trouble is not with the Trig itself.

-*Trig is used in welding and trig functions apply to sound, electricity and wave motion among other items.
+*Trig is used in welding and trig functions apply to sound, electricity, and wave motion among other items.